Beacon Fell, Lancashire: History

 The high visibility of the fell made it an ideal location for a beacon.
 A beacon on the fell has been recorded as early as 1002.
 The fell formed part of a chain of beacons to warn of the approach of the Spanish Armada in 1588, and of French forces between 1795 and 1815.
 More recently, beacon chains have been lit in celebration of coronations and jubilees.

 In 1909, Fulwood Urban District Council bought the fell, which until then had been farmland, as a water supply.
-Under the provisions of the Fulwood and Whittingham Water Act of 1882, water from the fell was collected in the existing Barnsfold Reservoirs, 1 mi to the south-west, and from there piped to Fulwood and Whittingham Asylum via Horns Dam Reservoir in Goosnargh parish and a small covered reservoir in Haighton.
+Under the provisions of the Fulwood and Whittingham Water Act 1882 (45 & 46 Vict. c. xi), water from the fell was collected in the existing Barnsfold Reservoirs, 1 mi to the south-west, and from there piped to Fulwood and Whittingham Asylum via Horns Dam Reservoir in Goosnargh parish and a small covered reservoir in Haighton.
 Conifer woodland was planted on the fell to help manage drainage.
 From 1959, the fell was no longer required for water, and was left to fall into disrepair.
 The reservoirs at Barnsfold are now used for angling.